rogerkeays/vimjournal/README.md

     <C-h> search backwards for non-sequential records (compact logs only)
     <C-n> search forwards for non-sequential records (compact logs only)

-If you are editing a very large compact log, the following modeline will disable the code folding only necessary for detailed logs, making loading much faster:
+If you are editing a very large compact log, the following modeline will disable the code folding which is only necessary for expanded logs.
+This will make loading much faster:

     // vim: foldmethod=manual nofoldenable nowrap